RDFLib/pySHACL/README.md

 * a `tuple` containing:
   * `conforms` a `bool`, indicating whether or not the `target_graph` conforms to the `shacl_graph`
   * `results_graph` an rdflib `Graph` object built according to the SHACL specification's [Validation Report](https://www.w3.org/TR/shacl/#validation-report) semantics
+  * `results_text` python string representing a verbose textual representation of the [Validation Report](https://www.w3.org/TR/shacl/#validation-report)

+PySHACL is a Python3 library.
+For best compatibility Python v3.5 or greater.
+This library _does not_ support Python 2.7.x or below.

 ## Features
 A features matrix is kept in the [FEATURES file](https://github.com/RDFLib/pySHACL/blob/master/FEATURES.md).

 ## Changelog
 A comprehensive changelog is kept in the [CHANGELOG file](https://github.com/RDFLib/pySHACL/blob/master/CHANGELOG.md).

 ## Benchmarks